Bumper Offer - Urjas oil Just @ Rs. 1

 What is the effect of Propyzole on the Kidneys?

-Propyzole is completely safe for kidneys.
+Propyzole is not harmful for kidneys.

 What is the effect of Propyzole on the Liver?

-Using Propyzole does not have any harmful effects on the liver.
+Propyzole is not harmful for the liver.

 What is the effect of Propyzole on the Heart?